Archierato maugeriae

 Archierato maugeriae is a species of small sea snail, a marine gastropod mollusk in the family Eratoidae, the false cowries or trivias and allies.

 Distribution

-This species occurs in the Caribbean Sea from Florida, USA to Panama.
+This species is found in the Caribbean Sea from Florida to Panama.

 Description

 The maximum recorded shell length is 6 mm.

 Habitat

 Minimum recorded depth is 1.5 m.
 Maximum recorded depth is 120 m.